 Managing Editor Pramod Ranjan, in his editorial essay “Bahujan Sahitya aur Aalochana” (Bahujan literature and criticism) asks : How do we look at a particular literature?
 How do we distinguish it from any other literature?
-How do we understand.. its impact, from which angle can it be understood the best – shouldn’t criticism answer all these questions?
+How do we understand its impact?
+From which angle can it be understood the best?
+Shouldn’t criticism answer all these questions?
 It is true that Hindi criticism is not discharging this responsibility.
-As Pramod Ranjan says, “Some big names in the field of Hindi criticism, because of their Dwij (Twice-born) social background, did not take cognizance of the literature of Shudras and Atishudras as a separate genre.”
-To enlarge the ambit of Bahujan literature, we also includes Dalit, Shudra, Tribal and Women’s literature in it.
+As Pramod Ranjan says, “Some big names in the field of Hindi criticism, because of their Dwij (twice-born) social background, did not take cognizance of the literature of Shudras and Atishudras as a separate genre.”
+To enlarge the ambit of Bahujan literature, we also include Dalit, Shudra, Tribal and Women’s literature in it.

 A key question is of Marxism.
 In one of the essays, Hareram Singh says that he associates the Bahujans with the proletariat in India but capitalism was not the only thing that needed to be opposed in Indian society.